 Just because they don’t work in your office doesn’t mean they don’t want a lasting relationship.
 In fact, freelancers are much more motivated when they feel connected to the teams they’re working with.

 Freelancers want to feel valued and respected.
 They likely won’t feel positively about you if you see writing as a commodity.
 If you start treating them as though they are suppliers, they will quickly begin to feel undervalued and overworked.
 For more about how to retain and reward freelance writers, read this post from #DearMegan.

-And if they try to negotiate a new rate or suggest a change, don’t balk, even if you don’t agree.
+And if they try to negotiate a new rate or suggest a change, don’t balk, even if you don’t agree on how much you should pay for their freelance services.
 In general, freelancers always prefer to talk things out to get a greater understanding of your product and company, rather than run on assumptions about what you want.
 Don’t be afraid to pick up the phone and have a conversation.

 Effectively onboarding freelancers

 Get organized; don’t waste precious time trying to figure out what your freelancer needs from you.
 It starts with effectively onboarding your freelancers.
 Here’s how to do it: